Certificate in Faith in Change and Conflict

 What are the specific dynamics at play in church contexts when we encounter change and difference?
 What does the Bible teach us about conflict and change?
 How do we apply our learning in our own faith context?
 These are some of the questions explored in this unit.

-The teaching aspect of the short course is delivered via introductory talks, group seminars and workshops with practical as well as theoretical applications.
+The teaching aspect of the short course is delivered via introductory talks and group seminars to reflect on theoretical application.
+Practical skills workshops are threaded throughout the course building to core meditation skills practice which is placed in the latter section of the course.
 To allow participants opportunity for times of personal reflection and social space amongst the teaching, the timetable is deliberately flexible with some evening work balanced off with afternoon free time to allow a more relaxed pace of learning.
-The course aims to enable new learning and provide the student with skills and resources for individual or church-based ministry in the areas of Change and Conflict.
+The course aims to enable new learning and provide the student with skills and resources for individual or church-based ministry in the areas of change and conflict.

 Participants gain a Cliff College certificate by completing the required assessment work following the teaching sessions.
 Successful students will be invited to the Cliff College graduation ceremony.
 Students can choose not to do the assessment work by auditing the course.